marvinpoo/coppnic.cc/seeds.markdown

 **Situation:**
 ***Q4/2021:*** Currently I have moved all my communication to open source and encrypted messengers.
 I am currently shifting my Google data e/OS/[^2] and it's ecosystem.
 This goes hand in hand with switching from my Huawei phone to a Fairphone 3+[^3].

-***Q1/2022:** I've set up my Urbit (~sibnup-litdev) and am using it frequently.
+***Q1/2022:*** I've set up my Urbit (~sibnup-litdev) and am using it frequently.
 Additionally to leaving WhatsApp in mid 2021, I've finally left Facebook & Instagram behind me.
 My E-Mails are mostly hosted by e.email instead of gmail.
 I've reduced my twitter usage and am still searching for a good fediverse instance.

+***Q2/2022:*** I moved to the fediverse instance of "A Quiet Place".

 ### Color Tiles
 Currently I am workinging on [Color Tiles](/garden/plants/color-tiles/)<br>